The Good Wife: Season 6

 Season six begins with Cary getting arrested having been charged with helping traffic $1.3 million worth of heroin.
-Diane's offer to join Florrick/Agos stands on the condition she gets an equal vote with Alicia and Cary.
+Diane's offer to join Florrick Agos stands on the condition she gets an equal vote with Alicia and Cary.
 David Lee and Louis Canning get suspicious of Diane when she declares her intention to retire.
 Against Alicia's wishes, Eli conducts polling on a potential campaign for the State's Attorney office for Alicia and discovers that she has a very good chance of winning against the incumbent.
-With Cary in jail, Diane joins Florrick Agos to form Florrick Agos & Lockhart.
-Cary is let out on bail, but when he goes to a college reunion out of state, the terms of his bail are revised, and he is not allowed within 30 feet of Kalinda.
-In an FBI wiretap, it is revealed that Lemond Bishop had plans to assassinate Cary because he suspected Cary might turn.
-Bishop also pressures Kalinda into spying on her lover Lana Delany.
-Diane finds a void in the Lockhart Gardner and Canning building office contract and in a hostile takeover, evicts Canning, enabling Florrick Agos & Lockhart to move in.
-During Cary's cross examination, he takes a plea deal of four years.
-He's later cleared of all charges, in part because Kalinda faked evidence.
+With Cary in jail, Diane joins Florrick Agos to form Florrick, Agos & Lockhart.
+Cary is let out on bail but, when he inadvertently violates the conditions of his bail by going to an out-of-state college reunion, the terms of his bail are revised and he is not allowed within 30 feet of Kalinda.
+An FBI wiretap reveals that Lemond Bishop plans to assassinate Cary because he fears Cary might turn.
+Bishop also pressures Kalinda into spying on her lover, Lana Delany.
+When all seems lost at his trial Cary takes a 4-year plea deal, but he's later cleared of all charges due, in part, to evidence that Kalinda tampers with.
+Diane finds a provision in the Lockhart, Gardner & Canning office building contract and, in a hostile takeover, evicts Canning and Lee, enabling Florrick, Agos & Lockhart to move in.
 Alicia Florrick wins the race for the State's Attorney's office over her competition, talkshow personality Frank Prady.
-The law firm comes under attack by hackers and five years of emails are leaked online in retaliation for their participation in a piracy case.
-Alicia is interviewed by journalist Petra Moritz in a post election "puff piece" where she unsuccessfully tries to exploit Alicia's past with Will via the hacked emails.
+Florrick, Agos & Lockhart are attacked by hackers and five years of emails are leaked online in retaliation for their participation in a piracy case.
+Alicia is interviewed by journalist Petra Moritz in a post-election "puff piece" where she, unsuccessfully, tries to exploit Alicia's past with Will via the hacked emails.
 When Alicia and Peter work together to thwart the bad press, Petra alleges that Alicia committed voter fraud by rigging voting machines.
+Alicia is then forced to resign as State's Attorney by the Democratic Party to divert attention away from the fact that the voting machines were rigged to protect a more important Democratic candidate and ensure the party's super majority in the state senate.
 Andrew Wiley investigates the state's attorney's Brady violation against Cary and discovers Kalinda's fake evidence.
-Alicia is forced by the Democratic Party to resign as State's Attorney, to cover up that the voting machines were rigged for a more important Democratic candidate to protect the party's super majority in the state senate.
-Aware that evidence presented in Cary's defense was fraudulent, Geneva Pine pressures Kalinda to get evidence against Bishop while simultaneously pressuring Cary to do the same thing, playing their affections for one another against both.
+Using the fraudulent evidence in Cary's case as leverage, Geneva Pine takes advantage of their affection for each other by separately pressuring Kalinda and Cary to get evidence against Bishop.
 Kalinda successfully copies information from Bishop's computer onto a flash drive and attempts to frame a high-ranking member of Bishop's crew.
 Bishop is arrested, but his associates realize that Kalinda was responsible.
-In danger, she says goodbye to Cary and Diane, and leaves a note for Alicia.
-Attempting to find her, Cary goes to Kalinda's apartment and discovers it completely cleared out and ransacked - Kalinda has gone on the run.
+In danger, she says goodbye to Cary and Diane and leaves a note for Alicia.
+Cary then goes to Kalinda's apartment and finds it completely cleared out and ransacked.
+Kalinda is on the run.